brainhack-school2020/haqqeez_bhs2020_project/README.md

 ### Learning Goals

 The primary issue with my analysis design is that each cell's activity is its own time-series, which makes it difficult or impossible to use with traditional machine learning tools (at least, in its current format).
 Thus, my first goal is to pre-process my time series data into a meaningful format for cell-by-cell and population level analyses.
+My second goal is to use machine learning to predict and decode correct vs incorrect events from individual cell and population level activity.

 <img src="plan.PNG">